TREATMENT

 Treatment Goals and Rationale:

-This box is used to store paper samples in the National Gallery of Art’s Paper Sample Collection The lid and its front flap of the box, which were designed to close and lock with a metal latch mechanism, have both detached from the box body.
-The latch mechanism is difficult to open, which adds to the stress on the lid and flap.
-A three-inch tear is present in the book cloth at the crease where the lid flips open, and the book cloth exhibits soiling, stains, and abrasions.
-The objective of treatment is to improve the stability and restore the functionality of the box so that it can continue to house its accompanying paper samples.
-Treatment will include surface cleaning, repair of the metal latch, consolidation of tears and abrasions, creation of toned infills for areas of lost book cloth, and reattachment of the lid and front flap.
+This box houses twenty-two broadsides and paper sample booklets from the Paper Mills’ Company and the Japan Paper Company, all part of the National Gallery of Art Paper Sample Collection.
+The lid and front flap of the box, which were designed to close and lock with a metal latch mechanism, had both detached from the box body.
+The latch closure is difficult to open, which places stress on the lid and flap.
+A three-inch tear was present in the book cloth at the crease where the lid flips open, and the book cloth exhibited soiling, stains, and abrasions.
+The objective of treatment was to improve the stability and restore the functionality of the box so that it could continue to house its accompanying paper samples.
+Treatment included surface cleaning, repair of the metal latch, consolidation of tears and abrasions, creation of toned infills for areas of lost book cloth, and reattachment of the lid and front flap.